Asia Racing Team: Formula Pilota China

-D.C - Driver Classification,
+Results

 Asian Formula Renault

 Throughout its history the team primarily competed in Asian Formula Renault Challenge, with past drivers including F1 Championship drivers such as Kamui Kobayashi or Kazuki Nakajima.
 After several tries, and five vice-champions, including Macau's Rodolfo Avila, Switzerland's Alexandre Imperatori, Mathias Beche and Angola's Luís Sá Silva, Thailand's Sandy Stuvik won the championship for Asia Racing Team in 2010.

 In 2011, 2012 and 2013 Asia Racing Team confined its participation to the races in Zhuhai.

 In 2015 AFR Series introduced the Formula Renault 2.0/13, and Asia Racing Team assisted Canada's Maxx Ebenal on his way to a double win at the inaugural races at Zhuhai Circuit.
 In the end of the year the team's best classified driver overall was Indonesia's Darma Hutomo.
 Teammate James Runacres secured the Class B vice-championship title.